Contingencyplana/storybook_archipelago/CONTRIBUTING.md

 - Four‑part portal paths: see `portals_and_four_part_paths.md`.
 - Story text must include "grove" and must not contain any portal tag.
 - Left returns include token "[LEFT]"; Right returns include token "[RIGHT]".
-- Portal tags: use the open form "[PORTAL:" (no closing bracket).
+- Portal tags: use only the open form of the portal hint (no closing bracket).
 The closed‑bracket form is forbidden and enforced by lint.

 ## Packaging